-I’ve been practicing law for nearly a decade, and a lot of my work has involvestrial work.While I’ve never had a chance to sit on a jury, this competition gave me a little taste of the experience.
+I’ve been practicing law for nearly a decade, and a lot of my work involves trial work.While I’ve never had a chance to sit on a jury, this competition gave me a little taste of the experience.

-For those of you fellow attorneys, here’s just a few good reminders that I took away from the experience.
+For those of you fellow attorneys, here are just a few good reminders that I took away from the experience.

 - Pay attention to where your standing.
 The trial I watched was in a court room in which I’ve tried a handful of cases.
-However, I've never satin the jury box to watch a case being presented.
-I was really surprised when competitors where standing in the very same position I often stood (where it felt absolutely normal to stand giving an opening and closing statement), but it was too close for comfort.
+However, I've never sat in the jury box to watch a case being presented.
+I was amazed when competitors were standing in the very same position I often stood (where it felt absolutely normal to stand giving an opening and closing statement), but it was too close for comfort.
 So before you give your next opening, sit in the jury box and have someone stand where you intend to give your opening just to make sure it’s not too close.

 - Juries get tired fast.
-Even as a trial attorney, as I witnessed the case being presented, it was a lot to take in during a short period of time.
-From the moment the case begins, you are making your human judgements of the players involved,trying to listen to what they are saying,observing the evidence they are pointing out to you, and you’re searching for answers.
+Even as a trial attorney, as I witnessed the case being presented, it was a lot to take in during a short period.
+From the moment the case begins, you are making your human judgments of the players involved, trying to listen to what they are saying, observing the evidence they are pointing out to you, and you’re searching for answers.
 It’s pretty exhausting.
-So when you’re proceeding through your case, put yourself in the juror's shoes and recognize that while you’ve been living with yourcase for months (or even years), the jury is just coming to the table.
+So when you’re proceeding through your case, put yourself in the juror's shoes and recognize that while you’ve been living with your case for months (or even years), the jury is just coming to the table.

 - Life experience does matter.
 The other members of our jury were diverse, and I was truly amazed how my views on the case differed from others when it seemed so clear to me.
 I’m a criminal defense attorney, this was a criminal trial, and I saw an easy “not guilty.”
 Others were leaning towards conviction.
 It just reinforced in my mind the importance of thinking through jury selection.

-If you’re a fellow attorney, I’d urge you to take the time to help out with mock jury trial competitions.
-You’re experience will help mold the trial attorneys of tomorrow.
-And at least in my opinion it will give you things to think about when trying your own cases.
+If you’re a fellow attorney, I urge you to take the time to help out with mock jury trial competitions.
+Your experience will help mold the trial attorneys of tomorrow.
+And at least in my opinion, it will give you things to think about when trying your own cases.
 It's also a lot of fun!